 Major nickel occurrences

-The nickel potential in Greenland is related to mafic to ultramafic magmatism, with which komatiite-hosted occurrences, contact-type occurrences and conduit-type occurrences related to picritic and/or tholeiitic basalt dyke/sill complexes can be associated.
-Tracts with potential to host these occurrences,which extend from the Archean to the Palaeogene, were evaluated during a mineral potential assessment workshop, following USGS guidelines, held in 2012.
+The nickel potential in Greenland is related to mafic to ultramafic magmatism, which can be associated with komatiite-hosted occurrences, contact-type occurrences and conduit-type occurrences related to picritic and/or tholeiitic basalt dyke/sill complexes.
+Tracts with potential to host these occurrences, which extend from the Archean to the Palaeogene, were evaluated during a mineral potential assessment workshop, following USGS guidelines, held in 2012.

 Archean nickel mineralisation is represented by conduit-type occurrences such as those in the Maniitsoq norite belt, which has been suggested surrounds a ca. 3.0 Ga large impact structure that triggered fracturing and magma ascension.
-Crustal contamination of mafic to ultramafic magmas has resulted in the accumulation of several conductive sulphide bodies which were identified through geophysics and subsequently tested through 133 core drillholes between 2012-16.
+Crustal contamination of mafic to ultramafic magmas has resulted in the accumulation of several conductive sulphide bodies, which were identified through geophysics and subsequently tested through over 130 drillholes to date.
 Other Archean nickel conduit-type occurrences include those in the Qeqertarssuatsiaq area of the Fiskenæsset metamorphosed layered igneous complex in West Greenland, where accumulation of chromite and to a lesser degree of Ni-rich sulphide segregations within a bronzitite layer have been described.

 Archean komatiite-hosted occurrences are known from the Ikertoq (part of the Niaqornarssuit ultramafic complex near Kangerlussuaq), Nuuk-Akia and Bjørnesund areas in West Greenland.